HTC’s Sensation is not a direct competitor to Huawei’s Ideos X5.

 What’s important is the Sensation can make it through an extended working day.
 There is still have enough power left to call a cab at the end of the evening.

 There’s no question the HTC Sensation is a better phone than the Ideos X5.
 What’s harder to decide is how much better and whether the extra stuff is worth NZ$500.
 It comes down to what you want from a phone.

 I work from home and generally only spend a day or two each week on the move in town.
 I’m a journalist, so I often carry a laptop computer – and may carry an iPad.
 The extra features of the Sensation are nice to have, but they do little to help my work.
 I could find better ways to spend that extra $500.

-If I was working in offices again, I would be more inclined to stump up the extra for the HTC Sensation – especially if I needed to spend lots of time reading information on its screen.
+If I was working in an office, I would find the extra for the HTC Sensation – especially if I needed to spend lots of time reading information on its screen.